wjzhengsh/blockchain/starter_plan.md

 ## Migrating from Beta to GA
 {: #beta-to-ga}

 Starter Plan moves to the GA stage on June 14, 2018.
-Upon GA, {{site.data.keyword.blockchainfull}} Platform offers $500 trial credits for each {{site.data.keyword.cloud_notm}} account to create blockchain networks with Starter Plan.
+Upon GA, {{site.data.keyword.blockchainfull_notm}} Platform offers $500 trial credits for each {{site.data.keyword.cloud_notm}} account to create blockchain networks with Starter Plan.
 For more information about the trial credits, see the *Starter Plan trial* section in [Starter Plan pricing](howto/pricing.html#starter-plan-pricing).
 Ensure that you have a paid {{site.data.keyword.cloud_notm}} account, for example, a **Pay-As-You-Go** type.

 Any blockchain networks that are created with Starter Plan Beta remains **free** until they are deleted **30 days** after the Starter Plan GA.
 Data migration is not supported from Starter Plan Beta networks to GA networks. **Your data in Beta networks will be lost.**  However, you can migrate your chaincode, business networks, and applications manually.
 - If you have running chaincode in Beta networks, install and instantiate the chaincode in GA networks.
 For more information, see [Installing, instantiating, and updating a chaincode](howto/install_instantiate_chaincode.html).